xak2000/nomad/website/source/docs/job-specification/template.html.md

 ## `template` Examples

-The following examples only show the `template` stanzas.
-Remember that the `template` stanza is only valid in the placements listed above.
+The following examples only show the `template` blocks.
+Remember that the `template` block is only valid in the placements listed above.

 ### Inline Template